| |

 A Strong Connection With Nature - Manawatu New Zealand

 The Manawatu's rich plains and pastures have proven ideal for farming and agricultural endeavours, which has provided a solid economic base for the region.
-And in a sign of the region's committment to sustainable energy, wind farms have been developed to harness nature's power.
+And in a sign of the region's commitment to sustainable energy, wind farms have been developed to harness nature's power.

 The busy farming centre of Fielding is home to the Southern Hemisphere's largest working livestock saleyards.
 For an authentic kiwi country experience, visitors can take a guided tour of the saleyards, where local farmers share insights of New Zealand farming and livestock auction history.